joeyu/zvargs/README.md

   * `type` : `String`

-        `typeof` the argument.
-This property is used when the argument is some javascript built-in type other tan 'object'.
+        The type of the argument.
+This property is used to specify the javascript built-in type that `typeof` the argument is.
+If the type of the argument is `'object'`, the `class` property can be used to more precisely specify what class it is `instanceof`, and this property can be ignored; otherwise, the `class` property isn't applicable.

   * `class` : `Function`

-        If the type of the argument is `object`, this property is used to specify of which class the argument is an instance.
+        If the type of the argument is `object`, this property is used to specify the class that the argument is `instanceof`.
+If this property is specified, there is no need to specify the `type` property, as it is assumed to be `'object'`.

   * [`optional=false`] : `Boolean`